TUWAIQ-PYTHON-4/PROJECT-1/README.md

 ## Project :  An online OZ Water Store :
 Overview : An online store that sells Water to customers.

+As a customer I should be able to do the following :

    Browse Products.

    View the product info (item number, name, price).

    Add Products to the shopping cart.

    List the products in my shopping cart.

    Continue to checkout.

    Contact us.